cwq-proj/OffsetEncoder/README.md

 This project was built using Maven and it includes the additional dependencies and dependencies:
 - JUnit5
 - Mockito
-- Maven Surefire Plugin (for testing duing build process)
+- Maven Surefire Plugin (for testing during build process)

 The key components in this code are:
 - Reference Table: This class manages the mapping between indexes and characters.